 The University's official colors are flame orange and eco green.
 You are expected to feature the University's colors prominently on your Web site.
-The Office of Communications has identified seven secondary colors and six neutrals that you may also use.
+The University has identified seven secondary colors and six neutrals that you may also use.

 Searchability of the text of University web pages is of prime importance.
 It is important that you develop as much of your page using machine-readable text, (i.e., HTML text) as possible.
 This will aid Google and other search engines in the effective indexing of the content of your pages.
 The preferred sans serif font for HTML text is Arial.
 The preferred serif font is Times New Roman.

-The Office of Communications has established a preferred graphic font for identifying the school, academic program, administrative division and administrative departments: FF Din.
+The University has a preferred graphic font for identifying the school, academic program, administrative division and administrative departments: FF Din.
 This usage is specified for the graphic header at the top right of the page, especially in conjunction with the UT Dallas logo.

 Search engines use page titles (contained within the <title> tags) to find your page and display it in their search results.
 Create a descriptive, relevant page title for each page on your site to help users and search engines identify it.